 Our natural instrument

-When some people think of teaching a music class they think piano, guitar and other types of instruments.
-But when we think of teaching a music class we think of specifics such as rhythm, tempo and genre to name a few.
+When some people think of teaching a music class, they think of a piano, guitar and other types of instruments.
+But when we think of music, we think of specifics such as rhythm, tempo, and genre, to name a few.

 Our point here is a music class doesn't only mean banging on a drum or shaking some shakers.
 It can be much simpler than that.
 It can involve making simple or complexed sounds using our natural instrument.
 The body.